Typography

-Typography is the art and technique of arranging type to make written language legible, readable and appealing when displayed.
+Typography is the art and technique of arranging type to make written language legible and readable when displayed.
 The arrangement of type involves selecting typefaces, point sizes, line lengths, line spacing, letter spacing, and spaces between pairs of letters.
 The term typography is also applied to the style, arrangement, and appearance of the letters, numbers, and symbols created by the process.
 Type design is a closely related craft, sometimes considered part of typography; most typographers do not design typefaces, and some type designers do not consider themselves typographers.
 Typography also may be used as an ornamental and decorative device, unrelated to the communication of information.

 Typography is also the work of graphic designers, art directors, manga artists, comic book artists, and, now, anyone who arranges words, letters, numbers, and symbols for publication, display, or distribution, from clerical workers and newsletter writers to anyone self-publishing materials.
 Until the Digital Age, typography was a specialized occupation.
 Personal computers opened up typography to new generations of previously unrelated designers and lay users.
 As the capability to create typography has become ubiquitous, the application of principles and best practices developed over generations of skilled workers and professionals has diminished.